AdRoll/baker/README.md

 physically serialize those columns.
 For instance, the `DynamoDB` component requires the user to specify an option called `columns` that specifies the name and the type of the column where the fields will be written.
+If the `raw=true` configuration is used for the output, then all the record is sent to the output.

 ### How to create components